purpleclay/go-overlay/README.md

 This creates a `govendor.toml` file with NAR hashes for all dependencies.
 Commit this file to your repository.

 > [!TIP]
 > Re-run `govendor` whenever your dependencies change.
-Use `govendor --check` in CI to detect manifest drift.
+Use `govendor --check` in CI to detect manifest drift, or set up a [git hook](#detecting-drift-with-git-hooks) to catch drift before committing.

 ### Step 3: Create a Package Definition